Our Debt Settlement Lawyers in Ohio Know the Best Options for Getting You Out of Debt

 If your bills and debts are becoming overwhelming, you may be tempted by advertisements from debt-settlement companies claiming that they can talk your creditors into settling your unsecured debts for pennies on the dollar.
 This could be a big mistake.
-While debt settlement may work, debt-settlement companies are in business to make money, not to help you out.
+While debt settlement may work, and debt settlement companies seem convenient and may employ lawyers to make their services appear more reputable, these companies are in business to make money, not to help you out.
 If you are not careful, you could actually worsen your situation and wind up owing more due to added fees and interest charges.

-It makes much more sense to speak to a debt settlement attorney in Ohio who can examine your individual circumstances.
-If you decide on debt settlement, your attorney can negotiate the best deal possible, but there may be other debt-relief options that make more sense.
+It makes much more sense to speak to a debt settlement attorney in Ohio who can examine your individual circumstances and help you determine what debt-relief options are best for you.
+If you decide on debt settlement, your attorney can negotiate the best deal possible, but if debt settlement is not in your best interests, your attorney will help you determine the option that makes most sense in your case.

 The skilled and seasoned Ohio consumer debt lawyers at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
 We offer a free consultation to evaluate your entire financial situation – your income, your debts and your goals — and find which solutions are right for you.

 Debt settlement is a way to reduce your debts with unsecured creditors, such as those holding medical bills and credit card bills.
 These creditors may agree to a settlement if you can come up with a lump sum of 40 to 60 percent of your debt, or they may agree to a payment plan for a lesser amount than you are currently paying.
-Creditors do this because they prefer to settle your debt for less than you owe rather than have you file for bankruptcy, in which case they might not get anything.
+Creditors may do this if it seems unlikely that you’ll be able to repay the entire amount owed, and they prefer to settle your debt for less than you owe rather than have you file for bankruptcy, in which case they might not get anything.
+In a successful debt settlement, you will owe less than the original amount of your debt, and you can pay this amount back as a lump sum or through a new payment plan.

-Getting the best debt settlement possible involves negotiating with your creditors,
+Getting the best debt settlement possible involves negotiating with your creditors.
+An experienced Ohio consumer debt attorney can do this for you most effectively.

 The settlement process is complex and involves complicated laws.
 Most people are not expert negotiators and rarely get the best deal from their creditors.
 Debt-settlement companies charge fees, and if you stop making your payments, the total amount you owe will increase due to various added fees and interest charges.
 They often charge a set-up fee and a contingency fee — a percentage based on the amount you save.
 If negotiations fail, you will owe the upfront fees in addition to still being in debt.

-It is in your best interest to hire an attorney to help you decide whether debt settlement is the right choice for you, and, if it is, to negotiate the best deal possible and assist you with all the steps involved.
+It is often in your best interests to hire an attorney to help you decide whether debt settlement is the right choice for you, and, if it is, to negotiate the best deal possible and assist you with all the steps involved.

-The following are some reasons why it pays to hire an debt settlement attorney in Ohio:
+The following are some reasons why it pays to hire a debt settlement attorney in Ohio:

 - Attorneys know the laws and can make sure your rights are not being violated.
 For example, Section 4710 of the Ohio Revised Code limits what debt-settlement companies can charge for their services.